SophistSolutions/Stroika/Documentation/Design Overview.md

 The envelope typically follows C++-Standard-Thread-Safety, but the thread safety rules applying to the letter (shared rep object) – depend on how that object was created.
 So see its Object::New () method for documentation on this.

-### Debug::AssertExternallySynchronized\<T>
+### Debug::AssertExternallySynchronizedMutex\<T>

-To help document, and to help ensure that Stroika classes are used in a thread safe manner, the helper class Debug::AssertExternallySynchronized\<T> is used fairly consistently throughout Stroika to &#39;wrap&#39; objects in a thread-safety-checking envelope.
+To document, and to help ensure that Stroika classes are used in a thread safe manner, the helper class Debug::AssertExternallySynchronizedMutex\<T> is used fairly consistently throughout Stroika to &#39;wrap&#39; objects in a thread-safety-checking envelope.
 This has no performance cost (space or runtime) in release builds, but has a significant (roughly 2x slowdown) in debug builds.

 But it means that if your code runs correctly (without assertion errors) in Debug builds, it&#39;s probably thread safe.